6. Measures in other sectors

 The Government adopted the Protocol for exit and entry at the state border of North Macedonia for elected Government officials.
 According to this protocol, each business trip should be approved by the Main Coordinating Crisis Headquarters, but only if this business trip is related to COVID-19 and to the Euro-Atlantic processes in the country.

-This recommendation has been endorsed by the President who declared an extension of the national emergency until 31 May 2020.
-The army of North Macedonia is supporting the response to the COVID-19 crisis in the following ways:
+This recommendation was endorsed by the President who declared an extension of the national emergency until 31 May 2020.
+The army of North Macedonia supported the response to the COVID-19 crisis in enforcement activities, border control and physical security for places with heightened security needs provided by the Ministry of the Interior.

 Cross-border collaboration and coordination with partners